- NEW ZEALAND PACIFIC STUDIO HISTORY -

 In mid-2013, curator, writer and arts manager Jodie Dalgleish began to work with the New Zealand Pacific Studio Board to help build a new sustainable model, complete with a organisational plan and marketing plan: these have guided the growth of the centre.
 She worked in a voluntary capacity for over a year.

 In 2015, author and photographer Madeleine Slavick joined the team as Community Programme Manager (16 hrs/wk contract).
-She currently runs the residency programme; assists with securing support from various community bodies; and has strengthened links with various organisations, such as Aratoi Museum, Gottfried Lindauer Studio, Homeprint, King Street Artworks, Kokomai Creative Festival, Toi Wairarapa, Wai Art, Wai Word, and Yarns In Barns.
+She ran the residency programme; assisted with securing support from various community bodies; and strengthened links with various organisations, such as Aratoi Museum, Gottfried Lindauer Studio, Homeprint, King Street Artworks, Kokomai Creative Festival, Toi Wairarapa, Wai Word, and Yarns In Barns.
+Her contract ended in February 2017.

 A registered charity, NZPS also continues to seek sponsors, supporters, volunteers, and donors to enable the Centre to continue to enrich the lives of others.
 In the year 2016, for example, NZPS artists led free activities with about 500 children across the Wairarapa, from Eketahuna to Gladstone.